arangodb/arangodb/README.md

 * Use ArangoDB as an **application server** and fuse your application and database together for maximal throughput
 * JavaScript for all: **no language zoo**, you can use one language from your browser to your back-end
 * ArangoDB is **multi-threaded** - exploit the power of all your cores
-* **Flexible data modeling**: model your data as combination of key-value pairs, documents or graphs - perfect for social relations
+* **Flexible data modelling**: model your data as combination of key-value pairs, documents or graphs - perfect for social relations
 * Free **index choice**: use the correct index for your problem, be it a skip list or a fulltext search
 * Configurable **durability**: let the application decide if it needs more durability or more performance
 * No-nonsense storage: ArangoDB uses all of the power of **modern storage hardware**, like SSD and large caches
 * **Powerful query language** (AQL) to retrieve data
 * **Transactions**: run queries on multiple documents or collections with optional transactional consistency and isolation
-* **Replication**: set up the database in a master-slave configuration
+* **Replication** and **Sharding**: set up the database in a master-slave configuration or spread bigger datasets across multiple servers
 * It is **open source** (Apache Licence 2.0)

 For more in-depth information